rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

 + All meetings are **mandatory**
 + Remain respectful and mindful of every group member’s opinions and feelings

-We discussed team rules, what method of communication we are using (slack), communication curtsey, etc. Everyone agreed to the rules and there were no disputes overall.
+_**Post-meeting note:**_ We discussed team rules, what method of communication we are using (slack), communication curtsey, etc. Everyone agreed to the rules and there were no disputes overall.
 Importantly, the strike system was introducted as a way to keep ourselves accountable and everyone was informed of it.

 ### Team Contract
 + **Responsibilities**